 - imitation crab (kani kamaboko)

 Steam rice according to your rice cooker's instructions or on the stovetop.

 While the rice is cooking, boil green beans and slice on the diagonal into bite-sized pieces.
 Set aside.

 In a small bowl scramble eggs and add a pinch of salt.
 Heat medium size pan with olive oil and cook a thin layer of egg to make kinshi tamago (thin omelet).
 Remove from pan and let cool on cutting board.
-Cut into thin strips, set aside.
+Cut into thin strips and set aside.

 Boil a small pot of water to cook the baby broccolini.